Copyright is the "right to copy". Copyright belongs to the creator, giving creators the right to control how their work is used – who can copy it.

 Works enter the public domain when the term of copyright protection for a work expires.
 In Canada, copyright protection lasts for 50 years after the death of the creator.
 When a work is in the public domain, it may be used for free without permission.

 Both the individual and the college could be held liable for any copyright infringement.
-Penalties can range from a fine to jail time depending on the severity of the offense

 The Copyright Act includes a section that allows teachers and students to use publicly available materials on the Internet for educational purposes.
 However, there are some requirements: